 Mr & Mrs Blanchoir

-A rare bust-length double silhouette painted in Torond’s early “black” style most probably as a marriage portrait given that the couple are enclosed within overlapping hearts.
-The couple are named as Mr & Mrs Blanchar (or possibly Blanchoir).
+A rare bust-length double silhouette painted in Torond’s early ‘black’ style most probably as a marriage portrait of Mr & Mrs Blanchar (or possibly Blanchoir).

 A man of many artistic talents, Francis Torond (ca.1743-1812) only painted silhouettes for about ten years during the late 1770s and into the 1780s.
 His earliest work was completed in the “black” style; later he worked using light and dark shades (clare-obscure) as can be seen in his conversation pieces.
 Works by Torond rarely come on the market as tragically many of his conversation pieces were reportedly lost in a warehouse fire in 1919.

 Item Ref.
 5545

 Size: framed, 236 x 318mm (9¼ x 12⅝")